Do you ever wonder how you could sit at your chair, in the comfort of your home, staring at a screen, and still somehow feel exhausted?

 On the user end, members can select the team they’re on to be auto-categorized.

-3. Schedule your Coffee Chat right in Microsoft Teams
+3. Schedule your Coffee Chat

-4. Jump into your Teams meeting and chat about anything and everything – just like you would during an in-person coffee break.
+4. Jump into your meeting and chat about anything and everything – just like you would during an in-person coffee break.
 We get that it can be difficult trying to come up with discussion topics you might all enjoy.
 In which case, our app lets you post a brief and fun bio that contains three or four interesting things about you to help break the ice.
 We have some cool virtual coffee break ideas coming up in the next section.

 5. Wrap up the chat by thanking your matches for joining and scheduling the next virtual coffee break.